 How to Separate Majesty Palm Tree Suckers

 Question: Hi.
 I have 2 Majesty Palms.
 One of them is a single palm and the other has 3 to 4 others growing out from the side.
 I noticed that the single tree appears to grow faster and looks better than the one with multiple trees growing out the side.
-I want to separate the multiple palm, but not sure what to do without doing damage to my palm.
+I want to separate the multiple palms, but not sure what to do without doing damage to my palm.
 Is there a safe way to do that?

 Answer: It is best to do the separation during late Spring or Summer.
 Wait until suckers are about 15 cm in diameter.
 Remove the sucker from the base using a sharp curved blade.
 Try not to damage the main palm trunk.
 Place the offset into a draining mix and keep it in a shade.